ketaketish/GhostMouse/README.md

 ========
 Version: GhostMouse 2.0<br/>

-GhostMouse is a lightweight program that allows you to record your mouse mouvement and clicks and plays them back.<br/>
+GhostMouse is a lightweight program that allows you to record your mouse movement and clicks and plays them back.<br/>
 You have the option to either do 1 playback, or infinite Loop by Clicking Play while recording.

 ## Download Instructions